bacteria · enumeration device · VNBC · rapid testing · on-site · labeling · CMOS sensor

 +

-Yeast fungus can be examined.
+Yeast can also be examined.

 Is it possible to examine Endospore (bacterial spore)?